 Multicolumn MultiSelect Dropdown

-• ItemTemplate – Using ItemTemplate, add the columns in the popup.
+• ItemTemplate – Use ItemTemplate to define the columns rendered for each item in the popup.

-• e-text-center: Displays the text in the center of the column.
+• e-text-center: Centers the text in the column.

-• e-text-right: Displays the text in the right side of the column.
+• e-text-right: Right-aligns the text in the column.

-• e-text-left: Displays the text in the left side of the column.
+• e-text-left: Left-aligns the text in the column.

 • CSHTML